enisn/UraniumUI/docs/en/theming/Icons.md

 #### Migrating from MaterialIcons
 With UraniumUI 2.8.0 the MaterialIcons became deprecated, since Google is recommending to switch over to MaterialSymbols instead.
-The "filled" (MaterialRegular) and two-tone (MaterialTwoTone) styles are not available in MaterialSymbols and you will have to choose between "Outlined", "Rounded" and "Sharp".
+The two-tone (MaterialTwoTone) style is not available in MaterialSymbols.
+You will have to choose between "Outlined", "Rounded" and "Sharp".
-You can compare the looks on [Google Fonts](https://fonts.google.com/icons?icon.set=Material+Symbols).
+Looks can be compared on [Google Fonts](https://fonts.google.com/icons?icon.set=Material+Symbols).

 Once a style is chosen, remove the MaterialIcons nuget package and install MaterialSymbols.
 Make sure to follow the instructions above on how to setup the MaterialSymbols package.